-The story recounts Alexander the Great’s journey to India and depicts him less in a heroic vein than as vainglorious as well as indecisive in matters of the heart.
+The story recounts Alexander the Great’s journey to India and depicts him less in a heroic vein than as vainglorious and indecisive in matters of the heart.
 The work’s charm and lightness of touch make it at times almost a comic work—something which is extremely unusual in the realm of Greek mythology and history.

 Atalanta, by George Friedrich Handel

-The huntress Atalanta from Boeotia, the daughter of King Schoeneus wass primarily noted for her skill in the footrace, according to Greek mythology.
+The huntress Atalanta from Boeotia, the daughter of King Schoeneus, was primarily noted for her skill in running, according to Greek mythology.
 Atalanta was a local figure allied to the goddess Artemis.
-Statues of the goddess show her taking off on a full sprint.
+Statues of the goddess show her taking off at a full sprint.